Podima2/apply/applications/ElevantuChanges.md

 **What needs does your project meet?
 Why are there no competitors** We meet three unmet needs:
-1) To onboard the world we sticky and useful applications mass audiences can utilise. need bold and socially adept web3 leaders - I havent heard of any bespoke training programs designed specifically to improve confidence specifically for web3 entrepreneurs.

-2) Trustworthy proof of personal growth — Existing bootcamps and confidence programs (web2) lack transparent, verifiable records of participation and effort.

-3) Reputation and Accountability in self-improvement — Publicly visible, on-chain records incentivize long-term engagement and build a reputation layer for users’ consistency and discipline.

 1) Reputation and Accountability in self-improvement: It provides a tangible, verifiable system of accountability.
 By using on-chain records and a "nominee" verification process, the application ensures that a user's progress and commitment are transparent and immutable, which is more powerful than simple self-reporting.

 2) Motivation & Incentives: The application is geared towards maintaining long-term motivation.
 It uses a gamified system of rewards, including a native token, on-chain NFTs and prizes, to provide continuous incentive for consistency and habit-building.